-You can use this function as a reference when creating your own run functions to pass into run_program().
+You can use this function as a reference when creating your own run functions to pass into run\program().

-Runs a program made up of some code files by first compiling, then executing it.
+interact.execute.run\program(files=None, given\input='', run\func=None, executable=None) Runs a program made up of some code files by first compiling, then executing it.

-- files The code files to compile and execute. compile_program() is used to compile the files, so its caching applies here. - given_input Text to feed into the compiled program's standard input. - run_func A function responsible for creating the Popen object that actually runs the program.
-Defaults to default_run_func(). - executable If you don't need to compile any code you can pass a path to an executable that will be executed directly. - timeout Specifies, in seconds, when process should be terminated. returncode will be None if terminated forcefully. - args Gives arguments to the executable. - Returns A three-tuple containing the result of the program's execution (stdout, stderr, returncode).
+- files The code files to compile and execute. compile\program() is used to compile the files, so its caching applies here. - given\input Text to feed into the compiled program's standard input. - run\func A function responsible for creating the Popen object that actually runs the program.
+Defaults to default\run\func(). - executable If you don't need to compile any code you can pass a path to an executable that will be executed directly.

+Returns A three-tuple containing the result of the program's execution (stdout, stderr, returncode).